cscott/3d-multimaterial/README.md

 <br clear="both" />
 <img src="./imgs/IMG_20170731_105441.jpg" width=150 align="right"/>

-Install the `clamp` piece using two M3x25mm screws into the stepper.
+Install the `clamp` piece using two M3x22mm screws into the stepper.
 There is a ridge on the clamp piece that should fit into the ring at the top of your hot end and keep it from slipping downward.
+Be careful of the screw length here: if the screw is too long it will bottom out in the blind mounting hole on the stepper and not bend the PLA clamp piece enough to properly grip the hotend.
+(Again, the voice of experience.)
 The `clamp` is secured to the Y-axis using another M3x10mm screw and M3 nut into its bottom.

 You can do a test print, feeding filament through the hole in the top of the remixed gear head extruder, to make sure everything